wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 Now run the server (`python manage.py runserver`), and inspect the data in the models via the admin interface (`http://127.0.0.1:8000/admin/`).

-If you go to add in a new category via the admin interface you will have to save the record before the slug is generated.
-However, you can customize the admin interface so that it automatically pre-populates the slug field as you type in the category name.
-To do this update
+If you go to add in a new category via the admin interface you may encounter a problem, or two!
+Lets say we added in the category, `Python User Groups`.
+If you do so, and try to save the record Django will not let you save it unless you also fill in the slug field too.
+While we could type in `python-user-groups` this is error prone, and it would be neater to have this done automatically.
+The next problem is if we create another category say `django` where the `d` is lowercase, and then we enter in the slug, `django`.
+Now if we go to identify the Django/django category we can not uniquely select the record.
+To solve the first problem, we can either update our model so that the slug field allows blank entries, i.e

+{lang="python",linenos=off}
+	slug = models.SlugField(blank=True)

+or we can customize the admin interface so that it automatically pre-populates the slug field as you type in the category name.
-`rango/admin.py` with the following code:
+To do this update `rango/admin.py` with the following code:

 {lang="python",linenos=off}
 	from django.contrib import admin